Premium

 Summary

-This downloadable PDF lesson plan helps ESL students master writing incident reports.
-A perfect class material for B1-level English learners, this lesson focuses on practical skills for the workplace and clear communication.
+This downloadable PDF lesson helps ESL students master writing incident reports.
+This English class material for B1-level English learners focuses on practical skills for the workplace and clear communication.

 This comprehensive ESL lesson guides students through the process of writing clear and effective incident reports.
 Activities include a warm-up discussion, a vocabulary matching task, and a gap-fill listening exercise to build foundational skills.
 Students will then practice using the past simple and continuous tenses to describe events, read a sample report for comprehension, and learn key phrases.
 The lesson culminates in a guided writing task where students compose their own report based on a realistic workplace scenario.